sontek/readme/manager.md

 # Manager README
-WHy hello there!
+Why hello there!
 If we’ve worked together before, or this is your first time meeting me, the purpose of this document is to let you know who I am, how I work, and what I value.